-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score is based on the good and the bad of your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
+Your score is calculated wtih positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-For the agencies to calculate a credit score, you must have an active credit account with six months of payment history.
-This history ensures that there is sufficient information in your report to generate an accurate score.
-If you don't meet the criteria for getting a credit score, you may need to work on a credit history before you apply for a mortgage.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This payment history ensures that there is sufficient information in your report to generate an accurate score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply.